 Equally, we have to recognise the demographics of Instagram and how they can be used to your advantage.
 More than half of the global Instagram population worldwide is aged 34 or younger.
 These are a hugely influential group of people who are eager to get involved with you and your business.

-Don’t we all just love looking at photos all day anyway, right?
+We all just love looking at photos all day anyway, right?
 Especially if you have some great looking content!

 Career driven.
 Focused.
 If your business offers an explicit career based service, then this app is the one for you!

-Many people think that LinkedIn is just for recruitment, but it offers so much more!
+People often think that LinkedIn is just for recruitment, but it offers so much more!